Booted eagles: Spotted eagles

-Genetically, the "spotted eagles" (A. pomarina, A. hasata & A. clanga), have been discovered to be more closely related to the long-crested eagle (Lophaetus occipitalis) and the black eagle (Ictinaetus malaiensis), and many generic reassignments have been advocated.
-Some authorities place the spotted eagles in a separate genus, Clanga.
+Genetically, the "spotted eagles" (Clanga pomarina, C. hasata & C. clanga), have been discovered to be more closely related to the long-crested eagle (Lophaetus occipitalis) and the black eagle (Ictinaetus malaiensis), and many generic reassignments have been advocated.

-Hieraaetus
+Hieratites

 The genus Hieraaetus, including the booted eagle (H. pennatus), little eagle (H. morphnoides) and Ayres's hawk-eagle (H. ayresii), consists of much smaller species, that are in fact the smallest birds called eagles outside of the unrelated Spilornis serpent-eagle genus.
 This genus has recently been eliminated by some authorities and its members included in Aquila, although not all ornithological unions have followed this suit in this re-classification.
 The small-bodied Wahlberg's eagle (H. wahlbergi) has been traditionally considered an Aquila species due to its lack of change from juvenile to adult plumage and brownish color, but it is genetically aligned to the Hieraaetus lineage.
 Cassin's hawk-eagle (H. africanus) is also probably closely related to the Hieraaetus group rather than the Spizaetus/Nisaetus "hawk-eagle" group (in which it was previously classified) which is not known to have radiated to Africa.